jkdevg/sdk-api/sdk-api-src/content/wincodec/nf-wincodec-iwicbitmapframedecode-getthumbnail.md

 Not all formats support thumbnails.
 Joint Photographic Experts Group (JPEG), Tagged Image File Format (TIFF), and Microsoft Windows Digital Photo (WDP) support thumbnails.

 <h3><a id="Note_to_Implementers"></a><a id="note_to_implementers"></a><a id="NOTE_TO_IMPLEMENTERS"></a>Note to Implementers</h3>
-If the codec does not support thumbnails, return WINCODEC_ERROR_CODECNOTHUMBNAIL rather than E_NOTIMPL.
+If the codec does not support thumbnails, return WINCODEC_ERR_CODECNOTHUMBNAIL rather than E_NOTIMPL.